Jeffrey-Chung/cloud-resume-challenge-jeffrey-chung/README.md

 <h1> 14.
 CI/CD (backend) </h1>

 OIDC is setup to be able to run GitHub Actions with AWS.
 Terraform deployment (fmt/init/plan/apply) is also conducted in the `deploy.yml` file.

+Challenge(s): Configurations for the trusted policy made it difficult to assign the role via Github Actions and OIDC.
+Turns out that I need to assign my ARN for my identity provider to the `"Federated"` section.
+Also `StringEquals` must be assigned to my audience and `StringLike` to my repo.

 <h1> 15.
 CI/CD (frontend) </h1>